 Fast Facts: Phishing Fraud and How to Avoid Being Scammed

 156 million.
 This is the number of phishing emails that are sent out every single day.
-Promising tech support, alerting customers of unusual sign-on activity, and replicating legitimate websites, fraudsters are constantly looking for ways to steal personal information from consumers.
-Out of the millions contacted each day, over 88 thousand fall for the scams and become victims of theft.
+Promising tech support, alerting customers of unusual sign-in activity, and replicating legitimate websites, fraudsters are constantly looking for ways to steal personal information from consumers.
+Out of the millions contacted each day, over 88 thousand falls for the scams and become victims of theft.

 Read on to educate your so you know how to avoid being scammed.